 Your shoulder is the most often injured joints in the body.
 Along with falls and sports accidents, car and other motor vehicle accidents are a major cause of shoulder injuries.
 In vehicle accidents, the left shoulder is more susceptible to injury due to its proximity to the driver's side door and the fact that the seat belt shoulder strap goes over that shoulder.
 When an accident occurs, the left shoulder is often the first thing that is restrained by the seat belt.

 If you have suffered a shoulder injury in a car accident, you could be saddled with significant medical bills, and face a substantial loss of income.
-To recover the losses you've suffered it is vital that you consult an San Diego shoulder injury attorney.
+To recover the losses you've suffered it is vital that you consult a San Diego shoulder injury attorney.
 San Diego's Jurewitz Law Group has been successfully representing Southern California injury victims since 2000.
-Call our offices today for a free consultation at (888) 233-5020.
+Call our offices today for a free consultation at (888) 233-5020 or (619) 233-5020.

 AC Joint Injuries